Willis Furtado

 Willis Alvés Furtado (born 4 September 1997) is a professional footballer who plays as a winger for Serie D club Olbia.
 Born in France, he plays for the Cape Verde national team.

 Club career

 Furtado spent his early career in France and Scotland before moving to FC Masr in Egypt.
 He made his debut with Masr in a 3–0 Egyptian Premier League win over El Entag El Harby on 22 September 2020.

 On 12 February 2023, Furtado signed a one-year contract with Finnish club KTP.

 On 4 January 2024, he joined Maltese Premier League club Floriana on a free transfer.

+On 31 August 2024, Furtado signed 2 years contract with Italian club Olbia Calcio 1905.

 International career

 Furtado was born in France and is Cape Verdean by descent.
 He was called up to the represent the Cape Verde senior national team for a set of friendlies in October 2020.
 He debuted for Cape Verde in a 2–1 friendly win over Andorra on 7 October 2020.